 The layout of the living quarters is adapted to follow the movement of the sunlight – the morning sun shines in on the kitchen area, making it perfect for coffee at sunrise, while the work rooms are illuminated by the midday light and sunset provides the perfect lighting conditions for relaxing and socializing in the lounge.
 The predominantly white surfaces inside accentuate the play of light and shade, contrasting with the dark cedar walls.

 The use of natural materials played an important role in the planning of the house, which had to fit naturally within the wild mountainous landscape where it is located.
-Hudson chose wood for the exterior façade, which provides a relaxed look and emphasizes the surrounding nature as the main attraction.
+Hudson chose wood for façade, which provides a relaxed look and emphasizes the surrounding nature as the main attraction.

 Thermory’s naturally enhanced cladding boards were chosen for their durability and aesthetic appearance, with the added advantage that they are made with wood from sustainably managed forests that is processed without chemicals, supporting the architect’s desire to use nature-friendly materials.